ManApart/quest-command/notes.md

     - Behavior/action to search inventory of an activator
 - Current manner of matching recipes with ingredients has a possible bug that the order of ingredients in an inventory could determine whether a recipe could be used or not - write a test and fix it

+### Interaction

+- Should check if source can interact, not be hardcoded to player
+  - Interact
+  - eat Food
+  - no use found
+  - ChopWood

 ### Inventory